zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

 **Case 2: Instances belong to one region but different accounts**

-For Classic network-connected ECS instances only.
+The following information is for Classic network-connected ECS instances only.

-Authorize the security groups to access each other.
+Authorize shared access between security groups.
 For example:

 -   User A owns a Classic network-connected ECS instance in the China East 1 region, named Instance A, with the private IP address A.A.A.A.
 The security group is Group A.
 -   User B owns a Classic network-connected ECS instance in the China East 1 region, named Instance B, with the private IP address B.B.B.B.
 The security group is Group B.